gnay-uy/gnay-uy/README.md

 🐞 i make malware but it's polite and friendly trust me <br>
 💻 i use arch without wearing kneesocks <br>
 🎰 it's not addiction you're just mispronouncing dedication <br>
+📏 you should sleep on rulers to accurately measure how long you've slept <br>

 <sub>got more? feel free to send me suggestions! ^.^</sub>